 What does the Bible say about a housewife or homemaker?

 “The aged women likewise, that they be in behaviour as becometh holiness, not false accusers, not given to much wine, teachers of good things; That they may teach the young women to be sober, to love their husbands, to love their children, To be discreet, chaste, keepers at home, good, obedient to their own husbands, that the word of God be not blasphemed.”
 Titus 2:3-5

 I also believe the description of the “Proverbs 31 Woman” encompasses both a housewife and a homemaker.
 The duties & expectations of the housewife and the calling & qualities of the homemaker.

 In the future, I plan to share more of my study of Chapter 31 of Proverbs as it pertains to both the housewife and homemaker.
 I have been amazed at the change that has taken place within my own heart as I’ve sought to learn more about this woman of virtue!

-Every woman can (and should) strive to be a devoted and godly housewife and homemaker.
-This does not take an extra smart or especially talented woman, just one who desires to be the woman God wants her to be and does her best with what she’s been given.
+Every (married) woman should strive to be a devoted and godly housewife and homemaker.
+This does not take an extra smart, educated, or especially talented woman – just one who desires to be the woman God wants her to be and does her best with what she’s been given.